 I know this from personal experience.
 When I was in my mid twenties, my 2 beloved Yorkies Ernie and Chassie died in a tragic accident.
-The grief and guilt I felt was almost too much to bear.
+The grief and guilt I felt was almost too much to bare.
 In an attempt to help me get over it, my parents bought me a new Yorkshire Terrier puppy named Wendy.
 I loved Wendy, but I was never quite able to bond to her like I had with Ernie and Chassie.
 I think it was because I hadn’t been able to work through my grief over them.

 One of the things I have done to remember a pet that has passed was to get together a bunch of photos of him and make a poster sized framed collage.
 You can also donate to a rescue or shelter in remembrance of your dog, get a garden stone with their name on it, or get a special ornament to remember them.

 Here’s some nice choices for garden stones or grave markers for your fur baby who has passed.

 You will get through this.
 Many of us already have.